pivotal/docs-tap/about-package-profiles.md

 <sup>\***</sup> Out of the Box Tanzu Application Platform scanning leverages a tool by Anchore called Grype.
 Grype provides standard CVE scanning support for a wide variety of languages.
-However, if Tanzu Application Platform users use Tanzu Build Service to build their application images and the buildpack they use produces a Bill of Materials in the Syft format, Tanzu Application Platform scanning can provide a more comprehensive scan of the user’s application image.
+However, if you use Tanzu Build Service to build application images using a buildpack that produces a Bill of Materials in the Syft format, Tanzu Application Platform scanning can provide a more comprehensive scan of the application image.

 ## <a id='install'></a> Installing the Tanzu Application Platform